marina601/scooter-circle/README.md

    - The logo of the page appears on the left-hand side on the large screen devices and then moved to the middle on the middle and small screen devices.
 The logo contains a link, which when clicked will take the user to the **Home Page**.

-   - All navigation links contain the hoovering effect, when the link hoveres over the background colour change to a slighter darker shade, which includes the logo as well.
+   - All navigation links contain the hoovering effect, when the link hovered over the background colour change to a slighter darker shade, which includes the logo as well.

    - Logout nav links, if the user is logged in, by clicking on the link **Python** removes the user from the session cookie and displays a message to the user *You have been logged out*
      - `session.pop("user")`
-   - The user also gets redirected to the *login page* to be able to log in again.
+   - The user also gets redirected to the *Home page*.

 #### Footer

 ![terms and conditions](wireframes/images/terms-and-conditions.png)

-   - Footer is availabe to all users at all times.
+   - Footer is available to all users at all times.
    - It contains a link to **Contact Page** which users might want to use to contact the site owner.
 The contact page is powered by **EmailJS** and once the form is submitted it sends out an automated email to the user.
    - The footer also contains a link to the **Terms and Conditions** modal which users might want to read to see the terms of use of the site.
-At the bottom of the modal two buttons are displayed, one to say *Agree* which the user can press and the modal will close.
+At the bottom of the modal two buttons are displayed, one to say *Close* which the user can press and the modal will close.
 The other button is *Contact* if the user has any queries about terms and conditions, it will take them straight to **Contact Page**.
    - Footer also contains copyright information

 #### General Features

 - The website has a responsive design based on the screen view.
-- All pages have call-to-action buttons to give the user easy access to the next page, without the need to choose from the navigation menu.
+- All pages have call-to-action buttons to give the user easy access to the next page.
 - Favicon Icon is present for windows and apple devices to improve user experience.
 - Loader has been added to the **base.html** template with custom colours. **jQuery** is used to initialize the loader when the document is loading, time delay function has been implemented to delay the fade of the loader by 1 second:
   - `$(window).on('load', function() {